realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 When experience, education, or training isn’t an exact match with the listed requirements

 When entering a crowded field of applicants

+Many people agree that no cover letter is better than a poorly written one!
+Even if a cover letter has no obvious errors, submitting a few paragraphs with very general statements isn’t going to help you that much.
+Before you write a cover letter, follow these steps to ensure you create a meaningful one.